Makktu/StarDrifter-2025/README.md

 Currently stuck on adding a new enemy to the game that is meant to phase in and out of visibility.

 Working on it.
 Using Tweens instead of animation player, etc

+### Tues 24 December 2024

+Fixed the Phantom enemy's laser weapon.
+The laser was causing the game to crash because I was trying to reuse the same laser instance multiple times.
+Now creating a new instance each time it fires.

+Also sorted out the laser beam length and collision detection.
+The beam now properly extends to 3000 pixels or until it hits something, and the phantom tracks the player properly when phased in.

+Still more to do with this enemy type (e.g. laser appearance, timing, deadliness, and whether the phantom should move around), but the core mechanics are working now.